Bohdan Stashynsky: Release from prison and later life

 Article on Bohdan Stashynsky asylum in South Africa that appeared on the Chicago Tribune in 1984.

 In 1967, Stashynsky was released from prison early on parole and was reportedly handed over to the CIA.
 Inge divorced Stashynsky in 1964, before he was released.

 According to the historian of the Soviet state security organs Boris Volodarsky, after Stashynsky was released from prison, he underwent plastic surgery.

-Stashynsky and his former wife were given new identities, with Stashynsky being provided asylum by South Africa in 1984, where he continued to live under a false name.
-It was also reported that he had married a woman from Durban.
+Both Stashynsky and his former wife were given new identities.
+In 1984, it was reported that Stashynsky had received asylum in South Africa, "the only country where he would be comparatively safe from KGB agents", in the words of the Chicago Tribune.
+Still living under an alias, it was also reported that he had undegone plastic surgery, and had married a woman from Durban.

-Stashynsky's later fate is unknown.
-He covered his tracks masterfully after being released and has vanished into obscurity.
-His current whereabouts are unknown and due to old age, it is likely that he is no longer alive.
+Having masterfully covered his tracks, Stashynsky's further fate is unknown.